 If a person having the background check done thinks there is inaccurate information reported, then these reporting agencies also have the duty to investigate the claim and correct any inaccurate information.
 The investigation has to be completed within 30 days and then reported to the person that made the dispute in the first place.
 Needless to say, if information was wrong then it must be corrected.

-There are many reasons that an employer would ask for a background check that complies with the FCRA.
-For example, an employer may prefer credit reporting agencies and background check providers that comply with the FCRA because these companies are most familiar with the rules and legislation that regulate background checks.
+Employers using this information for any adverse action must comply with the FCRA.
+Employer should only use a consumer reporting agency and background check providers that comply with the FCRA because these companies are most familiar with the rules and legislation that regulate background checks.
 To get a background or drug report that is compliant with the FCRA on both a national and statewide level go to The Screening Source at https://www.thescreeningsource.com.

-Their 2-step quality assurance process enables them to provide background and drug checks that are accurate and legally sound!
+Their 3-step quality assurance process enables them to provide background and drug checks that are accurate and legally sound!
 Get the fastest and most reliable screening services with The Screening Source!